Byron Writers FestivalByron Writers Festival

 How can I find out what is on?

-The full program of events will be available online from mid-June.
-The release will include all Marquee sessions, feature events and workshops.
-For program updates including workshop and special event announcements, please subscribe to our e-newsletter.
+The full program of events will be available online from 11 June 2025.
+The program will include all festival sessions, satellite events and workshops.
+For program please subscribe to our e-newsletter.
+Please subscribe to our e-newsletter for writer announcements and ticket release updates.

 Do I need to buy tickets?

 You certainly do.
-Access to the Festival site is only available to Pass holders.
-A program of separately ticketed workshops and satellite events – some of them free – runs in the lead-up to and throughout the main Festival weekend.
+Access to the festival site is only available to festival pass holders – don’t forget to buy your car pass in advance.
+A program of separately ticketed feature events, workshops and satellite events – some of them free – runs in the lead-up to and throughout the main festival weekend.
 Ticket prices vary and details are released when the full program is announced.
-Release dates for Early Bird and Full Program tickets can be found here.
-Please subscribe to our e-newsletter for writer announcements and ticket release updates.

 Are the writers Australian or international?